f-fuchs/ObsidianNotes/ComputerVision/Detection Transformer (DETR).md

 \end{aligned}
 $$

+In the cross-attention modules, object queries extract features from the feature maps and in the self-attention modules, object queries interact with each other, so as to capture their relations.
 ## FNN

 The output of the decoder gets fed into two [[Feedforward Neural Network (FNN)|FNNs]], one to predict the *class* and one to predict the bounding box, consisting of the normalized center coordinates, height and width of the box.
 Since a fixed-size set of $H \cdot W$  bounding boxes, where $H \cdot W$ is usually much larger than the